hltcoe/vivisect/README.md

 python scripts/run_evaluator.py --host localhost --port 8081
 ```

-This server receives an epoch's-worth of layers at a time, i.e. enough to calculate some value for model `M`'s layer `L` at iteration `I`.
+This server receives an epoch's-worth of layers at a time, i.e. enough to calculate some value for model `M`'s operation `O` at iteration `I`.
 It calculates a scalar value, and sends it along to the `frontend`:

 ```bash
 python scripts/run_frontend.py --host localhost --port 8080 [--database FILE]
 ```

 This is the server that collects and presents results, i.e. you can browse to `localhost:8080`.
-Right now, the top-level page lists the models, the second level lists the metrics for a given model, and the third level plots the metric.
+Right now, the top-level page lists the models, the second level lists the metrics for a given model, and the third level plots the metric for each operation as a function of time.

 ## Testing